 The key to those scenes and others is Kurosawa’s creative consultant, Ishiro Honda, who in the ’50s and ’60s was a top creative with Kurosawa at Toho, directing all those elaborate Kaiju and science fiction fantasies.
 If only Kurosawa had been able to collaborate with Honda back then — !
 The image of the volcano was surely composited at ILM, but it has the graphic look of Honda’s spectacularly successful volcano at the end of his 1956 Rodan.
 The giant mutant plants in the post-apocalyptic blackout sketch remind us of the surreal flora of Honda’s scary (and very adult) Matango, still a superior horror tale.
 Kurosawa manages to slip a bit of classic Toho fantasy into his dreams.

 The final dream is a Utopian idyll that shows Kurosawa turning his back on futurism and endorsing traditional, nature-based values as the only hope for mankind.
-It’s not naïve but it doesn’t offer much help to the generation to follow, which has no way to follow the ideas, even if it wanted to.
-The “I” character visits a beautiful village with no name on a stream lined with water wheels.
+It’s not naïve but it doesn’t offer much help for the next generation, which has no way to follow the ideas, even if it wanted to.
+The “I” character visits a beautiful, nameless village on a stream lined with water wheels.
 An old man (Chishu Ryu) lectures him on the right way to do everything and explains why the funeral he’s to attend is a joyous thing.
 The village has little or no ecological footprint and no use for electricity; everything is natural and perfect.
 Well, it is a dream.
 The village also has no sickness, no outside competitors or enemies, no overpopulation and completely cooperative weather.
 They’re happy in their ignorance and are free of hatred, bigotry, envy or avarice.
 I don’t find it a very substantive dream, but more of a fairy tale.
 The same goes for Kurosawa’s un-filmed episode, originally proposed to be the last.
 A dream of universal international peace, it couldn’t be made because it required thousands of extras and scenes filmed around the world.

 The Criterion Collection’s Blu-ray of Akira Kurosawa’s Dreams is a gorgeous item that provides Kurosawa’s delicate fantasy with the visual representation required to make it function.
 The two-hour movie has only six hundred shots, but each of them alternately caresses or attacks the eye.
 Even in ‘random’ backgrounds not a blade of grass appears to be out of place; it’s a real thing of beauty.
 The same goes for the soundtrack, which helps instill a series of moods that give each sequence the feel of a dream memory.